 What Should I Do With Undeliverable and Blocked Bounces?

 In the case of Undeliverable bounces, it’s acceptable to try sending to the addresses again after a few hours, just in case it is a temporary issue.
 If they continually bounce, then we recommend moving them to unsubscribe.

 Blocked bounces sometimes take a bit of work to diagnose.
 First, check the “Email Delivery” row at https://status.constantcontact.com to see if there are any known issues.
-If that doesn’t help, then please reach out to our Account Review team at 866-433-8499.
+If that doesn’t help, then please contact our Support Team to troubleshoot.

 ...
 View more